bparanj/crystal/electronics/book/forward-voltage.md

-Forward voltage is the minimum voltage required to make a diode conduct current in the forward direction.

-1. Diodes:

 A diode is a semiconductor device that allows current to flow in one direction (forward direction) and blocks it in the reverse direction.

+Forward voltage is the minimum voltage that needs to be applied across a diode's terminals to make a diode conduct current in the forward direction.
+It is like a small hurdle the voltage has to overcome.

-2. Forward Bias:
+Forward Bias:

-When the positive terminal of a power source is connected to the anode of the diode and the negative terminal to the cathode, the diode is said to be in forward bias.
-In this condition, the diode can conduct current, but only after the forward voltage threshold is reached.
+A diode is in forward bias when the positiver terminal of a power source is connected to the anode of the diode and the negative terminal to the cathode.
+In this condition, the diode can conduct current after the forward voltage threshold is reached.

-3. Threshold:

 For silicon diodes, the typical forward voltage is around 0.7 volts, while for other materials like germanium, it is about 0.3 volts.

-Forward voltage is important in designing circuits because it represents the voltage drop across the diode when it conducts current, affecting overall voltage levels in the circuit.
+Forward voltage represents the voltage drop across the diode when it conducts current.
+It is important in designing circuits because it affects overall voltage levels in the circuit.

-In summary, forward voltage is the voltage needed to turn on a diode and make it conduct current in the forward direction.
+Forward voltage is the voltage needed to turn on a diode and make it conduct current in the forward direction.

 ## Terminology